Altered States: Modified Fly Baby Pictures and Drawings

 Every once in a while, I generate a...hmmm, "Non-standard" Fly Baby picture.
-Someone speculates on what a slight or major modification might look like, and I oblige with a bit of Photoshop magic or a new drawing.
+Or someone speculates on what a slight or major modification might look like, and I oblige with a bit of Photoshop magic or a new drawing.
 I got asked if I could publish a set of links for my altered pictures.
 Instead, I just crammed them all into a single web page.

 The Fly Baby 1C